FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Quantitative Comparison: FM-G-CAM Vs Grad-CAM

 \section{Quantitative Comparison: FM-G-CAM Vs Grad-CAM}

-With the intention of quantitatively evaluating the effectiveness of FM-G-CAM, we carried out a series of experiments that quantitatively compare FM-G-CAM with Grad-CAM.
-Only Grad-CAM was used in the experiments since we identified it as the theoretical basis even for later techniques such as Grad-CAM++ \cite{chattopadhay2018grad}.
+To quantitatively evaluate the effectiveness of FM-G-CAM, we carried out a series of experiments comparing FM-G-CAM with Grad-CAM.
+Grad-CAM was used in the experiments because we identified it as the theoretical basis even for later techniques such as Grad-CAM++ \cite{chattopadhay2018grad}.